-The council has also produced a leaflet detailing all the dementia cafés, day care and other activity groups available across the district for people living with dementia and their carers.
-The ‘at a glance' calendar shows when activitives take place - for times and venues, please see the leaflet.
+The council has produced a leaflet detailing all the dementia cafes, day care and other activity groups available across the district for people living with dementia and their carers.

 Warwickshire's Living Well with Dementia website provides information for people living with dementia and those supporting them.

 Dementia Friends is an initiative led by the Alzheimer's Society, based on the principle that people with dementia can live well with a little help from other people.
 There are now over one million Dementia Friends in England.

 The Dementia Connect in Warwickshire service supports anyone living with dementia or caring for someone with dementia.
 The service provides personalised advice and practical and emotional support.
 Dementia Connect can be contacted on 0333 150 3456 or via email email@example.com